algolia/brefsearch/README.md

 ### Frontend
-- Play the video when clicked on it
 - Make it a great experience on mobile
 - Add lazylading of images below the fold
 - Warm the Cloudinary cache of the images, so they load faster